 Our team’s backgrounds are pretty varied.
 There is certainly more than one way to enter this field!
 Here’s the short version of each of our stories:

-- Caitlyn: Started in psychology and neuroscience research—ended up with a Bachelors in computer science (focus in data science and journalism).
-Worked in music journalism throughout college.
-Currently a part-time Masters in data visualisation student.
+- Caitlyn: Started in psychology / neuroscience research—ended up with a Bachelors in computer science (focus data science / journalism) and a Masters in data visualization.
+Worked heavily in music journalism throughout college.
+Spent a couple years transitioning into management as Studio Lead for Polygraph.

 - Ilia: Studied psychology and political science before pursuing psychological research in graduate school; took a detour into freelance journalism before finding data-driven storytelling through Columbia's Lede program.

 - Jan: Began journalism career covering middle school sports for the local paper while in high school.
 Studied journalism & photojournalism in college.
 First job was doing newspaper page design.
 Transitioned to web design and data journalism from there.

 - Kevin: Studied philosophy in college, then wrote about tech and culture for a bit before attending Columbia’s Lede program (like Ilia) to pick up data journalism skills.

 - Matt: Self-taught, with a degree in business and 7 years of experience making powerpoint slides.